search instagram arrow-down

 5/21/2020: UPDATE

-I am thrilled to announce that I have written ‘The End’ on the last page of the first draft of, The Redeemers Vow.
+I am thrilled to announce that I have written ‘The End’ on the last page of the first draft of The Redeemers Vow.

-This manuscript which will be book #7 is the longest I have written to date, at 516 pages and 138,503 words.
+This manuscript, book #7, is the longest I have written, at 516 pages and 138,503 words.

-It will be the last part of The Redemption Wall trilogy, and a fitting end for the Luke Canfield saga.
+It will be the last part of The Redemption Wall trilogy and a fitting end for the Luke Canfield saga.

-If you enjoyed the first two parts, The Redemption Wall and Slave Tracks, you will without a doubt love this story.
+If you enjoyed the first two parts, The Redemption Wall and Slave Tracks, you will, without a doubt, love this story.

-I think I can safely say that after the proofing and editing period, I will have it ready to publish alongside my other novels on Amazon sometime in late July, possibly sooner.
+I can safely say that after the proofing and editing period, I will have it ready to publish alongside my other novels on Amazon sometime in late July, possibly sooner.

 I carry the heartfelt hope you will enjoy the story.
 Stay tuned.